 The majority of infections due to West Nile Virus are asymptomatic.
-Approximately 20% of individuals develop a self-limited febrile illness called West Nile Fever, characterized by fever, headache, myalgia, and gastrointestinal symptoms.
-A transient maculopapular rash may also be present.
-Fewer than 1% of infected individuals will develop neuroinvasive disease - aseptic meningitis, encephalitis, or flaccid paralysis.
+Approximately 20% of individuals develop a self-limited febrile illness called West Nile Fever, characterized by fever, headache, myalgia, gastrointestinal symptoms and sometimes a transient maculopapular rash.
+Less than 1% of infected individuals will develop neuroinvasive disease-aseptic meningitis, encephalitis, or flaccid paralysis.
 The risk of neuroinvasive disease increases with age, and is highest among adults > 60 years old and among organ transplant patients.
-Residual neurological deficits are not uncommon among cases of encephalitis and flaccid paralysis.
+Residual neurological deficits are not uncommon among severe cases.